 Ike C, Charles Constantino on 56th Grammy Entry List

 the World' appears on the 56th Grammy Entry List in the categories of

 Record of the Year, Song of the Year, Best Rap/Sung Collaboration,

 and Best Rap Song.

-selected the original version of Around
+has selected the original version of Around

-the rap/sung collaboration by Art featuring Ike C, for inclusion on the 56th Grammy Entry
+the rap/sung collaboration by Art featuring Ike C, for inclusion on

-of Record of the Year, Song of the Year, Best
+in the entry categories of Record of the Year, Song of the Year, Best

 Rap/Sung Collaboration, and Best Rap Song.
 Members of the Recording

 Academy vote from the 56th Grammy Entry List for the nominees for the

 here to listen to a clip of Around the World.